 Contractor: Leck and McLeod

 Description: The building faces north and is a three story red colored brick and stone structure.
 The building is located on landscaped grounds in the center of Owatonna .
 Built of Austin red colored brick set with red colored mortar, and trimmed with Lake Superior brown stone, the 115 foot by 86 foot building rises above a full basement.
 Coupled arches supported by polished granite columns protect the north and south entrances.
 A large sculpture representing Mercy, Law and Justice is set in a niche above the north entrance.
 On the northwest corner, the main tower rises five stories to its pyramidal cap with a clock on each side, as well as minarets and gables.
 A low circular tower is on the northeast corner and on the southwest corner is a minor square tower and roof ridges emphasized with title crowns.
 The interior has an ornate oak staircase, wainscoting and woodwork.
-The courtroom is located on the second story.
+The courtroom is located on the second story. .
+The building houses the County District Court of the 3rd Judicial District.
 A two story brick addition was added at the rear in 1975 to 1976.

-Note: The building was damaged by a water leak in January 2017 and is undergoing repair.
+Note: The building was damaged by a water leak in January 2017 and was repaired.
 The contractor was Rocon Inc.

 See: The architect Truman Dudley Allen of Minneapolis, Minnesota also designed courthouses in Franklin County and Hardin County, Iowa.
 Blue Earth County and Rock County, Minnesota, Medina County, Ohio and Richland County.
 Wisconsin.